Chief revenue officer: Roles and functions

 In short, a CRO is responsible for all activities that generate revenue.
 In most companies, the CRO is tasked with primary or shared responsibility for operations, sales, corporate development, marketing, pricing, and revenue management.
 Since these functions extend across multiple teams in most companies, a good CRO must maintain an excellent communication framework across the various organizational functions and share best practices among the revenue stream managers in order to maximize revenue production.

-Like with any corporate officer, the performance of a CRO must be evaluated to ensure maximum return to the company and its shareholders.
-Performance metrics should focus on the following areas: